AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/c-html5-20-ecatalog-viewer-customizingviewer.md

 ## General styling notes and advice {#section-95855dccbbc444e79970f1aaa3260b7b}

-* When customizing the viewer user interface with CSS the use of the `!IMPORTANT` rule is not supported to style viewer elements.
+* When customizing the viewer user interface with CSS, the use of the `!IMPORTANT` rule is not supported to style viewer elements.
 In particular, `!IMPORTANT` rule should not be used to override any default or run-time styling provided by the viewer or Viewer SDK.
 The reason is that it may affect the behavior of proper components.
 Instead, you should use CSS selectors with the proper specificity to set CSS properties that are documented in this reference guide.
 * All paths to external assets within CSS are resolved against the CSS location, not the viewer HTML page location.
 Be aware of this rule when you copy the default CSS to a different location.
 Either copy the default assets as well or update paths within the custom CSS.
 * The preferred format for bitmap artwork is PNG.
 * Bitmap artwork is assigned to user interface elements using the `background-image` property.